-The main user interface includes:
+The main user interactive inputs include:

-- Buttons that contain hyperlinks to allow the user to access other worksheets of the model relevant to a particular activity; - Buttons that activate macros to run specific features of PRELIM such as running all assays in the assay inventory; and - Dropdown menus and checkboxes that are built Excel form controls.
-These form controls are not linked to macros but are typically linked to cells located on the calculations worksheets.
+- Buttons that contain hyperlinks to allow the user to access other worksheets of the model relevant to an activity; - Buttons that activate macros to run specific features of PRELIM such as running all assays in the assay inventory; and - Dropdown menus and checkboxes that are built using Excel form controls.
+These form controls are not linked to macros but are linked to cells located on the calculation worksheets (sheet tab color: blue).

-Each time the model starts, PRELIM loads in each of the dropdown menus and checkboxes the same values as the ones active when the model was last saved.
-When a user selects a new crude assay, the model automatically updates the active refinery configuration for both of the two major refinery modelling structures/calculation sets using the methods described in section 5.
+Each time the file is opened, PRELIM loads the dropdown menus and checkboxes with the same choices that were active when the model was last saved.
+When a new crude assay is selected, the model automatically updates the active refinery configuration for both of the two major refinery modelling structures/calculation sets using the methods described in section 5.
 However, there is one exception to this: the active configuration is not updated if the user has overridden it by forcing the use of a specific configuration in the Process unit configuration option in the Main input & Output worksheet.
 Selecting Default value in the dropdown menu will allow PRELIM to use again the default calculated value.